box/developer.box.com/content/guides/applications/integrations/index.md

     * screenshots and an app icon
     * supplementary information that will be used to support the users

-5. Use the **Preview** button in the top left corner to see how your application will look when listed.
+5. Use the **Preview** button in the top right corner to see how your application will look when listed.
 6. Finally, submit the application for approval by clicking the **Submit for Approval** button.
 Once a request for approval is received, the Box Partner team will be notified and review your request as soon as possible.
-For any questions, email [`integrate@box.com`][email] or submit a support ticket.
+For any questions, email [`integrate@box.com`][email].

-## Unpublishing an application
+## Unpublishing a platform app

 Once approved and published, a platform app can be unpublished from the same control panel:

-1. Navigate to the **Developer Console** and select your app.
+1. Navigate to the **Developer Console** and select your platform app.
-2. Select the **Integrations** panel from the left-hand sidebar.
+2. Select the **Publishing** tab.
 3. You can now unpublish the app.

 [app-center]: https://app.box.com/services